yayahiwo/Tidy-Plus/README.md

 <H1>Thanks and Credit to https://github.com/slavabarkov for the orignal Tidy</H1>

-<p><b>Disclaimer 1</b>: I am not a java developer and can't even understand most of the code in this repository, and also very new to git, I just want to put this here if it's useful for anyone.</p>
+<p><b>Disclaimer 1</b>: I am not a java developer and can't even understand most of the code in this repository, and also very new to git, I just want to put this here if it's useful to anyone.</p>

 <p><b>Disclaimer 2</b>: This software is provided “AS IS”, without warranty of any kind, express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, and noninfringement.
 Use of this app and its source code is at your own risk.
 The author(s) and contributor(s) are not responsible or liable for any damages, losses, data loss, device issues, security/ privacy incidents, or other harm arising from the use, misuse, or inability to use the software, including actions such as deleting, moving, or modifying files/photos.
 Always review permissions and keep backups of important data before use.</p>